microsoft/WebRTC-universal-samples/Samples/ChatterBox-Sample/README.md

 3. Starting in the folder where you unzipped the samples, go to the Samples subfolder, then the subfolder for this specific sample, then the subfolder for C#.
 Double-click the Visual Studio 2015 Solution (.sln) file.
 4. Press Ctrl+Shift+B, or select **Build** \> **Build Solution**.

-> **Note:** There are 2 projects that are valid startup projects.  **ChatterBox (Universal Windows)** is a client application that can be run on any Windows 10 platform and **ChatterBox.Server** which is intended to be run on a Desktop machine or Azure VM and provides signaling to the client.
+> **Note:** There are 2 projects that are valid startup projects.  **ChatterBox (Universal Windows)** is a client application that can be run on any Windows 10 platform and **ChatterBox.Server** which is intended to be run on a Desktop machine or Azure VM and provides signalling to the client.

 ### Deploying the sample